swap612/DetectiveApp/README.md

 <b>Objective:</b> Use Camera and voice recorder in the app.

-1. Installation
+<b>1.
+Installation Steps</b> <br>
-Please folow the following link to do the initial setup of Ionic framework. https://ionicframework.com/docs/intro/installation/ Packages to be installed:
+Please refer the following link to do the initial setup of Ionic framework. https://ionicframework.com/docs/intro/installation/ Packages to be installed:
 i.
 Node.js: https://nodejs.org/en/